teacher education

 Your First Year

-Start down the path to a brighter future.
+Multiple pathways to a brighter future.

 There are many paths to becoming a teacher.
 We’ll help you find yours.

-1. Work with children and youth.
-Get a job in an after-school club, volunteer to coach, read to children in a library, work as a counselor for an outdoor school, serve as a tutor or teacher’s aide, or join other activities where you can lead children and youth.
+1. Experience counts.
+Get a job in an after-school club, volunteer to coach, read to children in a library, work as a youth counselor for an

 2. Diversify your knowledge.
 Gain insight about other cultures, countries and languages.
-Study a language so you can communicate more effectively with students and parents as a teacher.
+Study a language so you can communicate

 3. Develop your leadership skills.
-Join leadership or student government, start a club, organize a community fundraiser or participate in schoolwide activities.
+Join leadership or student government, start a club, organize a community fundraiser or participate in school-wide activities.

-BS in Teaching in Elementary Education
+Elementary Education

 • Biology